Kalyn’s Low-Carb Coleslaw

-This basic recipe for Kalyn’s Low Carb Coleslaw is a cabbage salad recipe I make over and over and I thought I’d remind you about it before the infatuation with cabbage recipes ends!
-This is the perfect side dish for any kind or protein main dish, and my Low Carb Coleslaw is also Keto, low-glycemic, gluten-free and South Beach Diet friendly.
-Use the Diet-Type Index to find more recipes like this one.
+Kalyn’s Low Carb Coleslaw is a cabbage salad recipe I make over and over and this is the perfect low-carb side dish for any kind or protein main dish!
+And my Low Carb Coleslaw is also Keto, low-glycemic, and gluten-free.
+Use Cabbage Recipes to find more recipes like this one.

 It’s St. Patrick’s Day and I’m guessing most people who read this blog planned their menu as soon as I shared my Low-Carb and Low-Glycemic Irish-Inspired Recipes for St. Patrick’s Day.
 I hope everyone is making corned beef and low-carb side dishes and having a great time celebrating!
 And if you stocked up on cabbage while it’s on sale for the holiday, you might have some left to make Kalyn’s Low-Carb Coleslaw, which I think is a perfect low-carb side dish when you want a salad with a little crunch!